David Nicholl (neurologist)

 Nicholl holds the position of consultant neurologist at City Hospital & Queen Elizabeth Hospital, Birmingham, and is honorary senior lecturer at the University of Birmingham.

 Nicholl is a specialist in Parkinson's disease, and is best known scientifically for his participation in the project for cloning a gene, PARK8, linked with at least one form of the disease.

 In 2014, Nicholl signed a statement of support for Moazzam Begg, following Begg's arrest for allegations of supporting terrorism in the Syrian Civil War in a case which subsequently collapsed.

 He stood for the Liberal Democrats in Bromsgrove at the 2019 general election.
 He got 6,779 votes (12.5%), and lost to the Conservative candidate Sajid Javid.
+He stood again in 2024, coming fourth.